unpervertedkid/learning_rust/project_euler/multiples_of_3_or_5/README.md

 We can then call next() on both iterators so long as the condition is met that the next value is less than 1000 and add the values together.

+### Simple but efficient solution
+Create one iterator that generates multiples of 3 and 5 and add them together.
+Call the sum() function on the iterator and pass in the range of numbers to generate.